AdityaGupta832342/code-jam-stylish-salamanders/README.md

 <img src="screenshots/code.png">

 ## What is our program?
-We interpreted the theme as a form of limitations and boundaries, and one of the common limitation of the terminal is the inability to do graphical stuff.
-So we decided to allow the user to do whatever they want to, inside the box(Terminal window).
-They could draw, paint and the only limitation aside from the boundaries of the window, is your imagination.
+We interpreted the theme as a form of boundaries, and one of the most common limitations of the terminal is the inability to use and create graphics.
+This is why we created a board for brainstorming, drawing, whatever the user wants to do - but only within the box of the terminal window.
+Aside from having to 'think inside the box', the only limit is the user's imagination.

 ## Installation
 Please install the requirements using the command below